Oregon BPS vs. Washington Clean Buildings Standard: How They Compare

 Where Oregon and Washington Are Similar

 Both states have moved aggressively to require commercial buildings to meet energy performance targets.
 Both rely on benchmarking data submitted by building owners.
 Both use ASHRAE-style audit frameworks as the technical basis for compliance.
 Both offer significant incentive programs to offset compliance costs.
-And both have penalty mechanisms for non-compliance.
+And both have enforcement mechanisms and penalty structures for non-compliance.

 If you’re a regional commercial owner with buildings in both Portland and Vancouver, the broad strokes of compliance look similar at the conceptual level.
-Your facilities team needs benchmarking data, an energy audit, identification of improvement measures, and a state filing.
+Your facilities team needs benchmarking data, an energy audit, identification of improvement measures, and a state filing for each building.

 Where They Diverge in Practice

-Washington’s threshold is 50,000 square feet for Tier 1 (the original 2026 compliance group) and 20,000-50,000 square feet for Tier 2 (later compliance dates).
-Washington has been further along in implementation timing — Tier 1 buildings have been moving through compliance since the program’s effective date.
+Washington’s threshold under RCW 19.27A is 50,000 square feet for Tier 1 buildings (the original compliance group, with deadlines that started in 2026) and 20,000-50,000 square feet for Tier 2 (later compliance dates in 2030).
+Washington has been further along in implementation timing—Tier 1 buildings have already moved through compliance since the program’s effective date.

-If you own a 30,000 sq ft building in Vancouver, Washington, Tier 2 will eventually capture you.
-If you own a 30,000 sq ft building in Portland, Oregon, you’re under the threshold and exempt.
+Practical implication: If you own a 30,000 sq ft building in Vancouver, Washington, Tier 2 will eventually capture you.
+If you own a 30,000 sq ft building in Portland, Oregon, you’re below the threshold and exempt.
+A 40,000 sq ft building in Vancouver is currently Tier 2 in Washington.
+A 40,000 sq ft building in Portland is Tier 1 or Tier 2 in Oregon depending on use category.

-Oregon BPS specifies an ASHRAE Level 2 energy audit with a life-cycle cost assessment on every recommended energy conservation measure.
-The framework is ASHRAE Standard 100 with Oregon amendments.
+Oregon BPS under ORS 330-300 specifies an ASHRAE Level 2 energy audit following ASHRAE Standard 100 with Oregon-specific amendments.
+The Level 2 framework is well-defined: physical on-site assessment, energy modeling, and life-cycle cost assessment on every recommended measure.

-Washington CBPS doesn’t use the ASHRAE Level 1/2/3 nomenclature in the same way.
-Washington’s audit pathway centers on demonstrating EUI compliance, often through an energy audit at an “investment grade” level of detail.
-The two approaches overlap substantially in practice but the documentation requirements and the auditor credentials are not identical.
+Washington CBPS under RCW 19.27A doesn’t use the ASHRAE Level 1/2/3 nomenclature in the same way.
+Washington’s audit requirement centers on demonstrating EUI compliance through an energy audit at an “investment grade” level of detail.
+The two approaches overlap substantially in practice but the documentation requirements, auditor credentials, and report format are not identical.

-For a building owner with property in both states, this means you can’t just commission one audit and use it for compliance in both jurisdictions.
+Practical implication: For a building owner with property in both states, you can’t just commission one audit and use it for compliance in both jurisdictions.
 The same building data and analysis can usually be repurposed, but the report formats and submission requirements have to match each state’s framework.
+Oregon requires Form Q submission.
+Washington requires annual ENERGY STAR Portfolio Manager reporting with compliance verification.

-Both states offer up to $0.85 per square foot in compliance-related incentives, but the programs are run differently.
-In Oregon, Energy Trust of Oregon administers most of the incentive money and works with building owners through participating utilities (PGE, Pacific Power, NW Natural).
-In Washington, the incentives flow through Washington’s state-level program with utility-specific overlays.
+Both states offer substantial incentive programs to offset compliance costs.
+Oregon’s Energy Trust of Oregon administers most of the incentive money ($0.85/sq ft early rates declining over time) and works with building owners through participating utilities (PGE, Pacific Power, NW Natural).
+Washington’s incentives flow through Washington’s state-level program with utility-specific overlays and different program administration.

-For a portfolio owner with properties on both sides of the river, the practical implication is that you need to apply for incentives in two parallel programs, each with its own documentation requirements and program year cycles.
+Practical implication: For a portfolio owner with properties on both sides of the river, you need to apply for incentives in two parallel programs, each with its own documentation requirements and program year cycles.
+Incentive amounts and eligibility may differ between states.

 Performance Metric Approach

-Washington tends to lead with EUI targets — every covered building has to hit a numerical energy use intensity threshold for its building type.
+Washington tends to lead with EUI targets—every covered building has a numerical energy use intensity threshold for its building type.
 If the building beats the target, compliance is straightforward.
 If it misses, the audit pathway and capital improvements bring it into compliance.

-Oregon’s approach centers more on the audit, LCCA, and Form Q documentation pathway than on a hard EUI target.
+Oregon’s approach centers more on the audit, LCCA, and Form Q documentation pathway than on pure EUI targets.
 The two approaches converge in practice (both end up requiring the building to identify and consider energy improvements), but the framing is different.

-The Portland office (60,000 sq ft commercial in Oregon): Covered under Oregon BPS.
+The Portland office (60,000 sq ft commercial in Oregon): Covered under Oregon BPS (ORS 330-300).
 ASHRAE Level 2 audit required.
-Tier 1 deadline 2028.
+Tier 1 deadline January 1, 2028.
+Form Q submission required.
+Energy Trust of Oregon incentives apply.

 The Vancouver retail anchor (45,000 sq ft commercial in Washington): Falls below Washington’s 50,000 sq ft Tier 1 threshold but above the 20,000 sq ft Tier 2 threshold.
-Subject to Washington CBPS Tier 2 with later deadlines.
-Different audit framework, different state agency.
+Subject to Washington CBPS Tier 2 with 2030 deadline.
+Different audit framework (investment grade), different state agency (Department of Commerce), different incentive program.
+RCW 19.27A compliance, not ORS 330-300.

 The Salem mixed-use (28,000 sq ft commercial in Oregon): Below the 35,000 sq ft Oregon threshold.
-Exempt from Oregon BPS at the building level (though we had to confirm this against Oregon’s mixed-use treatment rules).
+Exempt from Oregon BPS at the building level (though we had to confirm this against Oregon’s mixed-use treatment rules to be certain).

-The owner ended up with two separate compliance engagements (one for the Portland building under Oregon BPS, one for the Vancouver building under Washington CBPS) and one exempt building.
+The owner ended up with two separate compliance engagements (one for the Portland building under ORS 330-300, one for the Vancouver building under RCW 19.27A) and one exempt building.
 Total compliance work was substantial but manageable, and the incentive math was favorable in both states for early movers.

 Practical Recommendations for Multi-State Owners